HMC-AWeSoMe-Lab/AWeSoMe-Platform/README/readmetest.md

 <a id="platform-structure"></a>
 ## Surveys and Additional Pages

-Our platform consists of one main page, our chat page, and three optional pages, the welcome, instructions, and ending pages.
-These pages can be edited and customized by the researcher.
+In addition to the main conversation page, the platform includes optional welcome, instructions, and ending pages.
+The pages start with the welcome page which contains a survey, moves on to the instructions page which can optionally hold a conversation summary, next is the chat page, and ends with the ending page which can contain a survey.

 ➡️ **Read more:** [Surveys and Additional Pages](surveys-and-additional-pages.md)